quintel/documentation/modules/industry/README.markdown

         +-----------------------------------------------+
 ```

-This type of 'embedded graph' type allows for the definition
+This type of *Embedded Graph* allows for the definition
 of various energy flows within its boundaries (such as electricity
 generation, own use, etc).
 All these flows then scale with a
 predefined 'useful demand' parameter.
-This 'embedded graph'
+This *Embedded Graph*
 can report energy balance data if probed, as opposed to
 converters now.